Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the shore, dear to me.

-There are linguistic "specialities" here.
-Here the poet says: "It's nice to think by the couch."
+There are linguistic “peculiarities” here.
+Here the poet says: “It’s nice to think by the couch.”

-Here the poet says: "It's nice to think by the couch."
+Here the poet says: “It’s nice to think by the couch.”
 Do you understand this proposal?
 It turns out not.
-The word bed prevents us here.
-Bed - a low (at the level of a modern bed) ledge near the Russian stove, on which, while warming up, they rested or slept.
+The word bed is bothering us here.
+A lounger is a low (at the level of a modern bed) ledge near a Russian stove, on which, while warming up, they rested or slept.

-At the very end of this stanza, the word forbid sounds strange and unusual instead of the normative, correct modern harness from the verb harness.
-At the time, both forms existed on an equal footing, and, undoubtedly, the form “forbid” appeared here in Pushkin for rhyming as a fact of poetic liberty, which was due to the word oven standing above.
+At the very end of this stanza, the word ban sounds strange and unusual instead of the normative, correct modern harness from the verb harness.
+At the time, both forms existed on equal terms, and, undoubtedly, the form “to ban” appeared here in Pushkin for rhyming as a fact of poetic license, which was determined by the word stove that stood above.

 What else to read